ivan-pi/fortran-flann/README.md

 ## Contributing

-Feel welcome to submit bug reports or request changes to the Fortran bindings by opening a new [issue](https://github.com/ivan-pi/fortran-flann/issues).
+Feel welcome to submit bug reports or suggest changes to the Fortran bindings by opening a new [issue](https://github.com/ivan-pi/fortran-flann/issues).

 Since the Fortran bindings provided here are only a wrapper of the C interface exported in the original FLANN project, we are restricted to a subset of FLANN features.

-If you think you are facing an issue with the underlying FLANN library, you might be able to find an answer in the [list of open/closed issues](https://github.com/mariusmuja/flann/issues).
+If you think you are facing an issue with the underlying FLANN library, you might be able to find an answer in the [list of open/closed issues](https://github.com/mariusmuja/flann/issues) of the original FLANN project.
 Unfortunately, the original project has gone stale and doesn't seem to be supported anymore.